reid-moffat/cribbage-calculator/README.md

 There are many online calculators that can find points in a given hand and maybe give tips, but more can be done.
 The goal of this project is to:
 * Take a starting cribbage hand as input
 * Calculate the average number of points obtained from each combination of card(s) dropped
-* Advise the user on other strategies they should take into account beyond just average points (not implemented yet)
+* Advise the user on other strategies they should take into account beyond just average points

 If you would like to test this calculator, run UserInterface.java in src/Main.
-This is still in development; I cannot guarantee the absence of bugs
+Currently, this program only calculates average points

 ## cribbage ##